 Lessons can be face to face or via Skype!

-Once that is mastered, a didgeridoo player realises the importance of a clear sound.
+Once that is mastered, a didgeridoo player realises the importance of a precise, clear sound and well articulated.
+And to be able to play very slow, but also very fast.
 Also, as in sports, the player can increase his / her capacities, like speed or precision or power.
 Anyway, the road to mastery of the breath and of this instrument is never ending.
 As a teacher, Mike will listen to your playing, explain what you are doing, and guide you in the right direction.
 He will always find exercises to give you to help with whatever it is that you want to improve.

 Please subscribe to our social networks to support us and share and spread our music.
 You can also support us financially with tips on tipeee